logicguy1/logicguy1/README.md

 I started programming at the age of 9, also Isaac Newton _invented_ gravaty

 ### Special thanks ❤️
-- [Sebbl0508](https://github.com/Sebbl0508) - For the big help with spell checking many of my reposetories
+- [Sebbl0508](https://github.com/Sebbl0508) - For the big help with spell checking many of my repositories
 - [Idun420](https://github.com/Idun420) - For being a good irl friend

 ### Contact Me 📫